Matthew M. Singer

 Political Science

-Professor Singer’s research has been published in The British Journal of Political Science, Comparative Political Studies, Comparative Politics, Electoral Studies, The European Journal of Political Research, The Journal of Politics, Latin American Politics and Society, Latin American Research Review, Política y Gobierno, Political Behavior, Public Opinion Quarterly, Political Science Research and Methods, and Research and Politics among other outlets.
-Links to the published works are available below along with any supplemental materials.
-Together with Elizabeth Zechmeister and Ryan Carlin he published an edited volume on The Latin American Voter (University of Michigan Press).
+Professor Singer’s research has been published in The British Journal of Political Science, Comparative Political Studies, Comparative Politics, Electoral Studies, The European Journal of Political Research, The Journal of Politics, Latin American Politics and Society, Latin American Research Review, Perspectives on Politics, Política y Gobierno, Political Behavior, Public Opinion Quarterly, Political Science Research and Methods, Research and Politics, and State Politics and Policy Quarterly among other outlets.
+Links to most of this work are available through his Google Scholar profile and supplemental appendices are available on his dataverse.
+He is the co-editor of the book The Latin American Voter: Pursuing Representation and Accountability in Challenging Contexts (University of Michigan Press, with Elizabeth Zechmeister and Ryan Carlin) and the co-editor of the book Economics and Politics Revisited: Executive Approval and the New Calculus of Support (Oxford University Press, with Timothy Hellwig).

-Professor Singer is the Alan R. Bennett Honors Professor and directs the political science department’s honors program.
+Professor Singer is the Alan R. Bennett Honors Professor and will direct the political science department’s honors program for the 2019-2025 period.
 Please email with any questions.

 Matthew Singer